moehriegitt/vastringify/README.md

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.
    Also see the section on quotation below.

-   If the input decoder encounters an incomplete UTF-8 sequence the terminating `NUL` character, it will return the bytes of the incomplete sequence as decoding errors.
+   If the input decoder encounters an incomplete UTF-8 sequence right in front of the terminating `NUL` character, it will return the bytes of the incomplete sequence as decoding errors.
 However, if a precision, i.e., maximum string size is specified, it will stop decoding before the incomplete sequence without a decoding error.
    This way, strings can be printed in chunks without errors.
 Using a pointer to a string, the final string position, i.e., the first byte of the incomplete sequence at the end, can be queried in order to start a new string chunk with the incomplete sequence at the beginning, followed by, hopefully, the missing bytes of the UTF-8 sequence from the next chunk.

  - `char16_t *`, `char16_t const *`: 16-bit character strings or
    arrays.
 The default encoding is UTF-16, which can be